ssbc/ssb-meta-feeds-spec/README.md

 ### Existing SSB identity

-To generate a meta feed and link it to an existing `main` feed, first a seed is generated:
+To generate a metafeed and link it to an existing `main` feed, first a seed is generated:

 ```js
 const seed = crypto.randomBytes(32)
 ```

-From this seed, a meta feed can be generated using:
+From this seed, a metafeed can be generated using:

 ```js
 const salt = 'ssb'